aws/llm-eval-kit/README.md

   "data": {
     "prompt": "what can you do?",
     "gold": "Hello!
-How can I help you today?", "system": "You are a helpful assistant" // optional }
+How can I help you today?", "system": "You are a helpful assistant"
+  }
 }
 ```